VirtualPlanetaryLaboratory/vplanet/tests/README.rst

   python valgrind.py

-which will test each directory.
+which will test each directory, creating a file called *.valgrind that contains the output.